(These rules were last amended January 5th, 2022.)

 - Rule IV – Eligibility for endorsement

-- Rule V – Consideration of endorsement requests; endorsement motions
+- Rule V – Consideration of endorsement requests by the membership

-- Rule VIII – Endorsements for leadership positions in the Democratic Party
+- Rule VII – Endorsements for leadership positions in the Democratic Party

 - Rule IX – Amendment of these Endorsement Procedures